IKoshelev/goldwasher-json/README.md

         return result.simplePrice === 88.752;
     });

-    //and start using it in you r test instead of original full chunk console.log(JSON.stringify(goldwashedData));
+    //and start using goldwashed data in your test instead of original full chunk console.log(JSON.stringify(goldwashedData));
 });
 ```